cedardevs/onestop/docs/public-user/api/quickstart.md

 # Public User API Quick Start Guide

-OneStop has a RESTful API to query collection and granule level data that can be accessed via POST/GET.
+OneStop has a RESTful [Search API](/onestop/api) to query collection and granule level data that can be accessed via POST/GET.
 We support several community standards to make data discovery easier and index quite a few searchable fields that a user can specify when doing a query.
 All endpoints accept a JSON formatted request body and respond with a [JSON API Specification](http://jsonapi.org/) formatted response.

 ## Table of Contents